 Related: Click here to discover more songs about Pittsburgh.

-11. “30,000 Pounds of Bananas” by Harry Chapin
+11. “30,000 Pounds Of Bananas” By Harry Chapin

-12. “South Street” by the Orlons
+12. “South Street” By The Orlons

-The song establishes South Street as a cool area, a place where “all the hippest meet” to dance and listen to music.
+South Street is known and beloved by Philly residents and visitors alike, and the song establishes the street as a cool area, a place where “all the hippest meet” to dance and listen to music.

-13. “Pittsburgh Town” by Pete Seeger
+13. “Pittsburgh Town” By Pete Seeger

-While Guthrie wrote the song, Pete Seeger recorded it while both men were members of the Almanac Singers.
+Penned by one of America’s most celebrated songwriters, Woody Guthrie, in 1941, Pete Seeger recorded it while both men were members of the Almanac Singers.

 Summing Up Our Playlist Of Pennsylvania Songs

-Almost every great band that started in Pennsylvania has a song about their home state.
+The East Coast gem and its cities became the topic of ballads, folk songs, and dance numbers.
+Almost every great band and music artist that started in Pennsylvania has a song about their home state.